smarthomeNG/plugins/neato/README.md

 #### Version 1.0.0

 This plugin connects your Neato (https://www.neatorobotics.com/) or Vorwerk Robot with SmarthomeNG.
-- Command start, stop, pause, resume cleaning and trigger goToBase and FinMe mode.
+- Command start, stop, pause, resume cleaning and trigger sendToBase and FindMe mode.
 - Read status of your robot

 ## Change history